 How do the Discussion Groups work?

-The discussion takes place in writing over several days as readers have time to pop in and engage with each other’s questions/statements about the book.
+The discussion takes place in writing as readers have time to pop in and engage with each other’s questions/statements about the book.
 This allows everyone to participate regardless of their schedule or time zone.